Rufus31415/personal-website/_posts/2020-05-09-webgl-3d-cad-file-model-viewer.markdown

 - Improve the handling of external resources (texture files, image...)
 - Add other formats (like Solidworks, Creo, Catia, ...)

-I don't know yet if I will continue to develop this viewer to make it a separate product.
-It will depend on the craze around.
+I don't know yet if I will continue to develop this viewer to make it a separate product: it will depend on whether it gains sufficient popularity.

-If that's the case, I could make it a separate React component that could be installed via NPM.
+If it does, I could make it a separate React component that can be installed via the package-manager: NPM.

+i.e.

+### NPM:

 ``` shell
 npm install my-super-3d-viewer-react
 ```

-And the javascript code would looks like :
+### JavaScript:

 ``` js
 import Viewer from 'my-super-3d-viewer-react'